rats-endorsements-distribution/linaro-connect-25/materials/coserv-poc/main.md

 Simple request-response over HTTP using `GET`

-CoSERV quert is in the outer-most path segment (allow caching)
+CoSERV query is in the outer-most path segment (allow caching)

 Parameterised media type (`profile` is a CoRIM profile)